FAQ - Frequently Asked Questions

 of the respective approval procedure (including the withdrawal procedure).

-If you have applied for an admission-free Bachelor study course and have passed the online enrolment, you will receive the application for enrolment in the online application portal with the information on the transfer of the semester contribution and the documents to be submitted in the student office.
+If you have applied for an admission-free Bachelor study course and have passed the online enrolment, you will receive the application for enrolment in the online application portal with the information on the transfer of the semester contribution and the documents to be submitted in the Student Service.
 After a processing period of approximately 2 weeks, you will receive the student ID and the enrolment documents.
 In the case of admission-free master study courses, the necessary steps are carried out analogously, as long as the required professional access requirements for the master degree course have been fulfilled.

-impossible).
 You will automatically take part in the follow-up procedure in case that not all study places were accepted.
-Should you be offered a

 You can also apply for the lottery.